junxit/us-congress-bills-111/metadata.md

 - 2009-02-03 — Mr. Scott (VA) moved to suspend the rules and pass the bill.
 - 2009-02-03 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H881-882)
 - 2009-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H881-882)
+- 2009-02-04 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.